Managing MQTT Retained Messages

 Retain Cache Events

-For a complete list of MQTT retain cache events, refer to the PubSub+ Cache syslog Message section in the Syslog Event Reference.
+For a complete list of MQTT retain cache events, see the PubSub+ Cache syslog Message section in the Syslog Event Reference.

 Verifying Retain Cache Redundancy